-We advise that all trees located within the road right of way are owned by the City of Maple Ridge.
-Parks, Recreation & Culture are responsible for the care and maintenance of these street trees.
-With your assistance our neighbourhoods can be kept green and healthy with these few suggestions;
+We advise that all trees located within the road right of way are owned by the City of Maple Ridge and Parks, Recreation & Culture are responsible for the care and maintenance of these street trees.
+With your assistance our neighbourhoods can be kept green and healthy!

 Moisture retention and root protection.

 If the outside edge is built up slightly, it will act as a wall allowing water to seep down into the roots while hand watering during dry conditions.

 Lawn mowers and grass line trimmers are kept at a distance, protecting the bark from physical damage.

 During the stretches of hot weather, we would greatly appreciate your help ensuring the survival of street trees in the community - especially the young ones that are most vulnerable!
 It is beneficial that they receive 15 gallons of water twice a week.
 We ask for your assistance in watering the trees in the boulevard bordering your home or business.

 Slow-Release Watering Bags - Available Now

 Residents can now purchase a slow-release watering bag from the Maple Ridge Leisure Centre for $10/bag (up to two per household).